DanielleSpring/Final-Project/README.md

 ## **Dashboard:**
-We used Tableau to create and host our dashboard.
+We used JavaScript to create and host our dashboard using HeroKu.
 It will be directly tied to our Postgres database hosted on AWS via a direct connection.

-Our dashboard can be found here, or embedded on this website we have created to present our final project.
+Our dashboard will be presented with charts showing
+- Salary trending (line chart $ by Years)
+  - Ontario Sunshine list (public sector), with avg public/private sectors(Stats Can data)
+  - filter ability based on age, gender

+- Salary trending (bubble chart layered onto map of Ontario)

+- Sunshine List Sentiment Analysis
+  - top twitter/ news articles (Toronto Star???)
+  - postive vs negative

+- Gender Gap?

 Image of Dashboard